lingz/meteor-reactive-class/README.md

 ```

 #### Turning off Reactivity
-If you don't want reactive objects at all, just instantiate `ReactiveClass()`
+If you don't want the objects reactively backed by Meteor Collections at all,
-with a second parameter, `{reactive: false}`.
-This will improve performance,
+just instantiate `ReactiveClass()` with a second parameter, `{reactive:
-especially if you have a large number of objects.
-Turning off reactivity is
+false}`.
+This will improve performance, especially if you have a large number
-also a good idea when all objects are instantiated by reactive queries
+of objects.
+Turning off reactivity is also a good idea when all objects are
-anyway, as the objects are getting recreated everytime
+instantiated by reactive queries anyway, as the objects are getting recreated
+everytime.

 ```javascript
 PostCollection = new Meteor.Collection();